-The first step of the risk assessment process is to identify the customers, countries or geographic areas; and products, services, transactions or delivery channels unique to an MO.
-Although attempts to launder money, finance terrorism, or conduct other illegal activities through an MO can emanate from many different sources, certain customers, countries or geographic areas; and products, services, transactions or delivery channels may be more vulnerable or have been historically abused by money launderers and criminals.
+The first step of the risk assessment process is to identify the customers, geographic areas, products /services and transactions or delivery channels unique to an MO.
+Although attempts to launder money, finance terrorism, or conduct other illegal activities through an MO can emanate from many different sources, certain customers, geographic areas, products/services and transactions or delivery channels may be more vulnerable or have been historically abused by money launderers and criminals.
 Depending on the specific characteristics of the particular product, service, or customer, the risks are not always the same.
 Various factors, such as the number and volume of transactions, geographic locations, and nature of the customer relationships, shall be considered when an MO prepares its risk assessment.

-Product, service, transaction or delivery channel risk factors:
+Product/service, transaction or delivery channel risk factors:

-Certain products and services offered by an MO may pose a high risk of money laundering or terrorist financing depending on the nature of the specific product or service offered.
-Such products and services may facilitate a higher degree of anonymity, or involve the handling of high volumes of currency or currency equivalents.
-Some of these products and services are listed below, but the list is not all inclusive:
+Certain products/services offered by an MO may pose a high risk of ML/TF&PF depending on the nature of the specific product or service offered.
+Such products/services may facilitate a higher degree of anonymity, or involve the handling of high volumes of currency or currency equivalents.
+Some of these products/services are listed below, but the list is not all inclusive: